 For ADU applications that do not meet the standards for streamlining, the City can impose some standards, such as parking, height, setback, landscaping, architectural review, maximum size, and historic resource protections.
-The draft ordinances condition that the non-streamlined standards apply only to lots with existing or proposed SFRs.
-Lots with existing MF dwellings would not be eligible for construction of ADUs under these proposed non-streamlined standards.
-As well, JADUs would not be allowed in non-streamlined cases per the drafted ordinances.
+The City is considering non-streamlined standards to apply to lots with existing or proposed SFRs only.
+Lots with existing MF dwellings would not eligible for construction of ADUs under these non-streamlined standards.
+As well, JADUs would not be allowed in non-streamlined cases.